ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/export-view-audit-log-records.md

    A message is displayed at the bottom of the window that prompts you to open or save the CSV file.

 3. Click **Save > Save as** and save the CSV file to your local computer.
-It will take a while to download a large number of search results.
+It takes a while to download many search results.
 This is typically the case when searching for all activities or a broad date range.
 A message at the bottom of the windows is displayed when the CSV file is finished downloading.

    ![Message displayed when the CSV file is finished downloading](media/ExportAuditSearchResultsFinish.png)

 > [!NOTE]
   > You can download a maximum of 50,000 entries to a CSV file from a single audit log search.
 If 50,000 entries are downloaded to the CSV file, you can probably assume there are more than 50,000 events that met the search criteria.
 To export more than this limit, try using a date range to reduce the number of audit log records.
 You might have to run multiple searches with smaller date ranges to export more than 50,000 entries.

-## Step 2: Format the exported audit log using Power Query
+## Step 2: Format the exported audit log using the Power Query Editor

+The next step is to use the JSON transform feature in the Power Query Editor in Excel to split each property in the JSON object in the **AuditData** column into its own column.
+Then you filter columns to view records based on the values of specific properties.
+This can help you quickly locate the specific auditing data you're looking for.

 1. Open a blank workbook in Excel for Office 365, Excel 2019, or Excel 2016.